Gábor Híres

-Gábor Híres (born 26 February 1958) is a former Hungarian professional footballer who played as a defender.
-He was a member of the Hungarian national football team.
+Gábor Híres (born 26 February 1958) is a Hungarian former professional footballer who played as a defender.
+He was a member of the Hungary national team.
 Híres has worked as an active football coach since 1994.

-Career
+Club career

-In 1966 he started playing football for Vasas SC.
+In 1966 Híres started playing football for Vasas SC.
 He made his first team debut in 1977.
 Vasas won two championship bronze medals and two Hungarian Cup victories.
 Until 1986, he scored 14 goals in 200 league games for the Angyalföld team Vasas SC.
 His next team was MTK Budapest FC, where he became a one-time champion.

-National team
+International career

-He played 4 times for the national team in 1987.
+Híres played four times for the Hungary national team in 1987.